adityark2603/RISC-V-CPU-Core/README.md

 # RISC-V-CPU-Core
-Built a RISC-V CPU Core using Transaction-Level Verilog
+Built a RISC-V CPU Core using Transaction-Level Verilog on MakerChip platform.